kameshsampath/openshift-spice-runner/README.md

-# Kubernetes Demo Project Template
+# OpenShift Demo Project Template

 The Ansible Runner project to deploy operators and their related Custom Resources to OpenShift.